Today we spent some time at Holly House and took a chance to take a closer look at the incredible windows.

 The window above is where we hope to have our dining room/hub of the house.
 A large communal family table bathed by the windows beauty.

-It’s evident that the windows need some restorative work which will commence soon, but given their age they seem to be in a fantastic condition, thankfully not too many panes are broken so the works should only consist of stone frame work and lead work.
+It’s evident that the windows need some restorative work which will commence soon but, given their age, they seem to be in fantastic condition.
+Thankfully not too many panes are broken so the works should only consist of stone framework and lead work.

-These photo have not been enhanced and were taken with just an iPhone so you can imagine how beautiful they are in real life, it was a dull overcast day so the light wasn’t at its best, i can’t wait for days when the sun throws a stream of light through them to cast seas of colours around the church…
+These photos have not been enhanced and were taken with just an iPhone so you can imagine how beautiful they are in real life.
+It was a dull overcast day so the light wasn’t at its best.
+I can’t wait for days when the sun throws a stream of light through them to cast seas of colours around the church…

 The plaque below sits at the foot of the window above.

 The details are stunning and even with centuries of grime they still look incredible.

 The pane below is part of a window which was erected by the surviving children of the Mathias family, Christmas 1905.
 The parents are buried in the churchyard.

 This is the outside view of the tower window.
 It will require some restoration work to prevent further deterioration and get its back to its former glory.